 The unlimited marital tax deduction provides that any property left to your spouse is exempt from federal death taxes as long as she is a U.S. citizen.
 There is no limit on the amount you can leave to your spouse to avoid the assessment of taxes - you can leave your entire estate.
 The deduction applies even if your estate is worth more than the tax-exempt amount.

-Although it is tempting to leave everything to your spouse to avoid payment of the taxes, it may only have the effect of deferring payment of the taxes if your spouse does not remarry (because she will not be able to take advantage of the deduction on her death).
-This means that she will probably die owning all of the property, and then it is subject to taxes on her death.
+Although it is tempting to leave everything to your spouse to avoid payment of the taxes, it may have only the effect of deferring payment of the taxes if your spouse does not remarry (because she will not be able to take advantage of the deduction on her death).
+This means she will probably die owning all of the property, and then it is subject to taxes on her death.
 This is especially of concern if you are both elderly.
 To find out how to avoid this result, consult a tax attorney who will help you understand other estate planning options.

 What is the rate at which my nonexempt property is taxed?